 Your Honda has three attachment points for tether-style child seats.

-U.S. Models

 Use the dimensions in the above illustration to locate the attachment point you want to use.
-Cut a 12.7 mm (1/2 inch) diameter hole in the rear shelf.

-Child Safety

-Canadian Models

-Select the attachment point you want to use and remove the plug with a small flat-tipped screwdriver or fingernail file.
+There is a perforation on the lining at each attachment point.
+Cut the lining along the perforation to make a hole.

 Then install the tether hardware that came with the child seat.
-Tighten the bolt to: 22 N·m(2.2 kg-m , 16 lb-ft)
+Tighten the bolt to: 22 N.m(2.2 kg-m,16 lb-ft)